 I’m not one to crush dreams, though in that moment I felt like the Hulk (smash).
 She went on to explain what her nonprofit would do, which was to provide super-specialized care to a hyper-select population of women-in-need.
 Essentially, Planned Parenthood with a different logo.

 We see this a lot in the field.
-Eager, emerging nonprofiteers who have so much energy, they just want to get out and do their own thing.
-They’re everywhere, and truth be told, many of them are great, energizing colleagues.
+Eager, emerging nonprofiteers who have so much energy, they want to get out and do their own thing.
+They’re everywhere, and truth be told, many of them are great colleagues.
 BUT.
-I believe wholly in the process of experience, through which we often learn about doing our best work by being part of something, rather than being our own something.
+I believe in the process of experience, through which we often learn about doing our best work by being part of something, rather than being our own something.
 [Aside: At the end of the movie SLC Punk, after years of fighting the establishment, the main punk yields and decides to become a lawyer, noting: “We can do a hell of a lot more damage in the system than outside of it.”]

-In Houston (Harris County) where I live, there are over 26,000 nonprofits.
-That’s nearly one organization per 175 people — numbers don’t lie, but they also don’t tell the whole truth.
+In Houston (Harris County) where I live, there are over 28,000 nonprofits.
+That’s nearly one organization per 166 people — numbers don’t lie, but they also don’t tell the whole truth.
 Many of these institutions are doing fine work, great work.
 However, unless this student herself had the answer to all women’s reproductive issues — and I doubt she did — I felt compelled to encourage her to spend some time working in and around the field.
 You know, before making the leap to incorporating, identifying a board, filing with the state/IRS, putting together an inaugural fundraising plan, crafting a marketing/branding strategy, etc., etc., etc.